8fold/content-8fold.handbook/operations/fold-system/content.md

 title: Fold System
 ---

-Let's get the legalese out of the way up front.
-Folds cannot be redeemed for, traded in for, nor converted to cash or cash equivalents.
-Any member, or group of members, discovered doing so will be subject to removal from 8fold and disqualified from future membership.
-8fold cannot be held liable for members attempting to trade Folds for cash or cash equivalents.

-To bring levity to an otherwise serious matter: Don't be that person.
-It's not worth it to you or 8fold.

 Only members, partners, and practitioners earn Folds.
 The minimum number of Folds for each group is defined on the [user-groups](/user-groups) chapter of this handbook and the agreements for each in the [Policy Palace](/legal).

 If we view [8fold as a person](/operations/divisions), the practitioners, partners, members, and users act as the immune system, for better and worse.
 They can pressure people to come in or leave in accordance to various agreements.
 The users also afford 8fold the ability to act upon the outside world, which it could not otherwise do; so, they're also the body.